The Trouble with Jesus

 If You Love Me, Obey My Commandments.

 Dear Jesus, if I may.
 IF?
 That’s another one of those loaded words on both our parts.
 IF can mean something that’s conditional, or whenever, or even though, or whether (or not).
 “If I may,” is a way of asking, “Allow me”.
 Somehow, I don’t think you’re asking permission in saying this.
-You’re putting out there two things, love and rules.
+You’re putting out two things, love and rules.

 New Truth

 You don’t give promises here that life will be grand if we do.
 But you do promise a Counselor/Advocate whom you call Holy Spirit.
 And you say that Spirit will lead into truth.
 Oh good, just what we need.
-Another proclamation of supposed facts coming from a holy spin doctor with slick marketing, fear-based fake news, and interference from a foreign state.
+Another proclamation of supposed facts coming from a holy spin doctor with slick marketing, fear-based fake news, and interference from both internal sources and a foreign state.
 You say the world doesn’t recognize this Spirit.
 Oh, but we do.
 We’ve seen this thing before.
 Happens all the time.

 Again.
 Step back.
 Don’t even think this is “truth” out there as seen on the internet, cable tv, social media platforms, podcasts, and blogs (please allow one exception with that last one.)
 This truth comes from Jesus’ own Spirit.
 When Love is mutual, this Spirit is internal, something beyond conscience, really the essence of the soul.
 That’s the kind of truth of which Jesus speaks.
 Not an esoterical, philosophical, universe-beyond-me kind of thing, but instead a truth of one’s core self revealed in oneness with God/Jesus/Spirit.